Organisational structure and supply chains

 Our Chief Executive Officer is responsible for compliance with this policy, and is the person to whom all queries or concerns regarding modern slavery should be addressed.
 The Compliance Team will undertake an annual review of our obligations towards eradicating modern slavery within our organisation and supply chains.

-All of our employees have an obligation to familiarise themselves with our policy to help in the identification and prevention of modern slavery.
+ll of our employees are instructed to read this policy and confirm understanding and agreement to comply with our policy to help in the identification and prevention of modern slavery.
 This policy will be publicised internally to raise awareness.
 New employees will receive training on this policy as part of their induction process.
 In addition, all of our employees responsible for compliance or procurement will be trained on the requirements of this policy.

-This statement relates to the 2020/2021 financial year and is approved by the Board.
+This statement relates to the financial year ending 2022 and is approved by the Board of Directors of Fulcrum Group Holdings Limited.